yareva/ECG-Board-Dev/hardware/notes.md

 - Connect the output to a Raspberry Pi using an MCP3008 ADC.
 - Begin capturing and plotting ECG signals digitally.
-- Expand this into a live patient dashboard with optional AI-based trend detection.
+- Expand and create this into a live patient dashboard with optional AI-based trend detection.